- Academic Affairs

 - Approve and rescind IRB authorization agreements.

-- Create policies and procedures related to the Human Research Protection Program that are binding on the organization.
+- Create policies and procedures related to the Human Research Protections Program that are binding on the organization.

 - Suspend or terminate IRB approval of research.